aslamhus/VideoEditor/README.md

 ## Summary

-A VanillaJS video editor that allows users to crop, trim, and save videos.
+The VideoEditor is a VanillaJS library that allows users to crop, trim, and save videos.
+It is a component-based library that can be used in any web application.
+The VideoEditor is designed to be simple and easy-to-use and customizable to fit your needs.
+Please note that it does not perform any video transformations itself, but it does provide an object detailing the transformations that can be used to transform the video with a backend service.

 ## Basic Usage